Client: Chicago Transit Authority Public Art Program

 It is the case that cities around the world are full of oversized men staring down from massive plinths at a public who rarely know who these men were.
 This is troubling - not so much in the sense that the monuments are important works of art - but that the history they represent has been forgotten.
 This is problematic, whether we want to understand the past or avoid repeating it.

 “We cherish our personal memories and keepsake connections to our past as a matter of course.
 But we are sometimes less immediately troubled by the corrosive power of indifference for the collective memory.
 And so, in time, history can be lost.
-In this work, several elements combine to celebrate one forgotten fragment of the city’s memory.
+In this work, several elements combine to celebrate and amplify one forgotten fragment of the city’s memory.
 Standing for years, unseen, in the historic station house is an original artifact from the much earlier days of this Chicago neighborhood.
 Now, this ticket agent’s booth has been cleaned, lit and replicated to bring attention to a sliver of the past that has survived and been brought into our contemporary cultural landscape.
 Around the station the words ‘MEMORY’ and ‘HISTORY’ encourage public acknowledgement of this durable artifact.
 The girders that span Diversey Parkway are painted a warm, bright yellow, arching from one side of the street to the other, bridging the span between the historic and modern station houses.
 Around the pedestal that displays the ticket booth replica, years are enumerated during which formative events in local history occurred." – Mathew Wilson, Industry of the Ordinary